-General relativity was forgotten after the Second World War, but it was John Archibald Wheeler who revived the interest for this scientific subject.
-He was one of the collaborators of none other than Elbert Einstein himself and he tried to achieve the vision of having a unified field theory, which was proposed by Einstein.
+General relativity was somewhat forgotten after the Second World War, but John Archibald Wheeler revived the interest of this scientific subject.
+He was one of the collaborators with none other than Elbert Einstein himself and he tried to achieve the vision of a unified field theory, which was proposed by Einstein.

 Early Life and Educational Background

 John Archibald Wheeler was born on the 9th of July, 1911 in Jacksonville, Florida to his librarian parents Mabel Archibald Wheeler and Joseph Lewis Wheeler.
-In 1926, he finished his high school education from the Baltimore City College and in 1933, was able to earn his doctorate after finishing his studies in the John Hopkins University.
+In 1926, he finished his high school education from the Baltimore City College and in 1933, obtained his doctorate after finishing his studies at the John Hopkins University.

 Contributions to Physics

 Wheeler made a number of important contributions to physics, especially particle physics.
 In 1937 he introduced what is now known as the S-Matrix, which is now an indispensable tool for the study of particle physics.
 He was also one of the proponents of nuclear fission alongside Enrico Fermi and Niels Bohr.
 Two years after he devised the S-Matrix, he worked on the liquid drop model used for nuclear fission together with Niels Bohr.

 Wheeler was 33 years old when he received a postcard from his brother, Joe, who was fighting in the front lines during the Second World War.
 The postcard had just two words and it read: “Hurry up.”
 Joe had been aware of what John Archibald was working on, and hoped that by this time, whatever comes from the nuclear fission experiments could also be used for the Second World War, and help end it.